 These chocolate cups with chia jam the perfect dessert for your trick or treaters, and adult Halloween parties!

-Chia Jam – So it starts by making the “guts”.
-That’s just spooky terminology for a healthy chia jam made with frozen raspberries and pomegranate arils, as well as a little lemon juice and maple syrup.
+Chia Jam – The “guts” is just spooky terminology for a healthy chia jam made with frozen raspberries and pomegranate arils, as well as a little lemon juice and maple syrup.
 You’ve seen me make chia jam before so you know I’m a big fan.

 Chocolate cups – I use regular and mini chocolate cup molds, coat the bottom with chocolate, add a generous dollop of jam, and then cover the whole thing off with chocolate.